Audryu/colourblind_study/README.rst

 when viewing anatomically realistic augmented reality?

 Try it here `here`_.
 We can pass various visualisation parameters in the url to change the appearance of the displayed anatomy.
+Parameters are preceded by a '?' and separated by a '&', see the examples below for some ideas on how to format your URL.
 Current allowable values are:

 - background_opacity=?? takes a float value from 0.0 to 1.0, default 0.0.
 Increasing the value creates a darkened layer infront of the background image, making it appear less bright.
 - spotlight if this is included in the URL we add a fixed spotlight to the scene. (defined in src/lights.js)